- Data quality

 Precision is also measured on artificial eyes to differentiate between system noise and precision of human eyes.

-This new methodology is used to understand eye tracker performance in less constrained conditions, as well as how participant characteristics influence eye tracking data.
+This new methodology is used to understand screen-based eye tracker performance in less constrained conditions, as well as how participant characteristics influence eye tracking data.

 Data is collected over a larger population of subjects and typically in an indoor office or university environment.
 Subjects are tested without a chin rest – allowing them to move naturally and freely rotate head in front of the screen.